TMEIT/reglementet/english/markdown/tmeit_reglemente.md

 The Master's Council is quorate if 3 out of 5 Masters are present.

 #### 3.6.3 Right to vote
-Only the Master's may vote.
+Only the Master's have the right to vote.

 #### 3.6.4 Summons
 The Master of Traditions or the vice Master of Traditions is responsible for summoning the Master's Council.
 The summons shall reach all Masters at least 5 days before the Master's Council and shall contain a preliminary agenda.